-- Choose a date and time if possible, coordinate with other events that your audience may be attending. - Secure a location see page 6 for space requirements. - Promote the workshop see page 5 for tips on getting the word out. - Print out workshop materials see page 7 for a full list of suggested materials that you can print out once you have a head count. - Download the educational films and slide presentation find out where to access them on page 7, and either save to a laptop or to a thumb drive, depending on your equipment. - Obtain all additional equipment and supplies see page 7 for a detailed list. - Put together an agenda for the day see the workshop agenda on pages 8 10 to guide you and print out copies once you have a head count.
-Research any areas where you need more information and be prepared to answer questions or refer participants to additional educational materials.
-See page 7 for organizations and campaigns with additional resources. - If you have access to a healthcare professional such as a doctor, physician assistant, nurse practitioner, or pharmacist see if they can join you for the workshop to answer questions and provide medical information and support.
+- Choose a date and time if possible, coordinate with other events that your audience may be attending. - Secure a location see page 6 for space requirements. - Promote the workshop see page 5 for tips on getting the word out. - Print out workshop materials see page 7 for a full list of suggested materials that you can print out once you have a head count. - Download the educational films and slide presentation find out where to access them on page 7, and either save to a laptop or to a thumb drive, depending on your equipment. - Obtain all additional equipment and supplies see page 7 for a detailed list. - Put together an agenda for the day see the workshop agenda on pages 8 10 to guide you, and print out copies once you have a head count.
+Research any areas where you need more information and be prepared to answer questions or refer participants to additional educational materials and local resources like Poison Control centers, medication disposal sites, addiction centers, etc. See page 7 for some organizations and campaigns with additional resources. - If you have access to a healthcare professional such as a doctor, physician assistant, nurse practitioner, or pharmacist see if they can join you for the workshop to answer questions and provide medical information and support.
 You may want to contact your local hospital network or department of health for suggestions.